The Marriage of Mind and Soul - 1

 — the Greek gnostic term pleroma referring to a superindividual and spiritual level of being which one could also characterize as "divine".(2

 The mind that uses words and symbols according to the dictates of a particular culture — or today perhaps of a blend of several cultures — is actually responsible for the development and stabilization of the feeling-realization "I am".
 It gives to this feeling-realization a definite and often rigid form.
-Without this mind, the I-feeling would hate no lasting power, somewhat as the President in the White House has power because of the administrative and decision-enforcing bureaucracy and police (or army) that supports him.
+Without this mind, the I-feeling would have no lasting power, somewhat as the President in the White House has power because of the administrative and decision-enforcing bureaucracy and police (or army) that supports him.
 In a very real sense, the "I" is a symbol created by the mind on the foundation of a biological feeling or organismic unity and well-being.
 By contrast, the ego is simply one of the many functions of the physical organism, when the organism operates under the conditions of family, social, religious, and cultural living: the function of insuring security and conditions of existence as stable as possible.

-Yet, in another sense, the experience of "I am" — "I am a totally integrated being functioning as an autonomous, Independent and responsible being" — means that the current of material evolution has reached its apex.
+Yet, in another sense, the experience of "I am" — "I am a totally integrated being functioning as an autonomous, independent and responsible being" — means that the current of material evolution has reached its apex.
 Within the once scattered, inert, and indifferent units of matter, the universal power of integration, which I call ONE or SELF, is now a dominant Presence.
 But it is a power limited by the physicality

 of what it has integrated.
 It is power at work in dark substance and always confronted with the violence of biological forces and the conflicts of the sociocultural world.
 It works through a mind bound by the very symbols it uses — symbols which refer to experiences in the biosphere of a dark planet.
 This mind as yet does not realize that in the cosmic scheme it is meant to be the consecrated place — a sacred enclosure, a temple — in which a basically different and far more crucial type of integration, that of spirit and matter, has to occur.